Paris - Ile De France

 Salon des Tapisseries

-The Hôtel d'Evreux didn't have an official staircase to link the Hall of Honour to the first floor.
+The Hôtel d'Evreux had no official staircase to link the Hall of Honour to the first floor.

-The Escalier Murat was therefore built in 1806; its rails are adorned with gilded palm leaves.
+The Escalier Murat, recognisable for its rails are adorned with gilded palm leaves, was therefore built in 1806.

 The landing leads to two antechambers decorated with portraits of former presidents of the republic and furnished in elegant Empire style.